donedgardo/blog/content/blog/tdd-in-rust-game-engine-bevy.md

 ## The Bevy Engine

 Before we dive into TDD, let's take a quick look at the Bevy engine.
-Bevy [link] is a data-driven game engine, which means it is built around entities and components.
+[Bevy](https://bevyengine.org/) is a data-driven game engine, which means it is built around entities and components.
 Entities are objects in the game world, while components are the attributes that define the behavior of entities.
 In Bevy, the state of the game is represented as a collection of entities, and their components define how they interact with the world.

 One of the key features of Bevy is its support for the ECS (Entity Component System) architecture.
 The ECS architecture is a data-driven approach to game development that separates data from behavior.
 This means the game's state is